 There is no Valley of the Dolls.
 There is no party you can walk into where strange women will just throw themselves on you. - Nonmonogamy for Men: The Big Picture

 We are not some ideal creation.
 We are a byproduct of evolution.
 A strain of medium-size tree-climbing mammals, who just recently started moving on two legs, and went bald.
 Understanding our drives and instincts (both ones we want to act upon and ones we really want to inhibit) is crucial.

 Of course, there are many problems with differences being reinforced by culture (via social norms, religion, adverts, etc) which tends to reinforce stereotypes often leaving nerds of both genders in a no man’s land (no pun intended!).

 Moreover, in practice it won’t matter if a given gender role expectation is based on biology, upbringing, or current social norms (and any systems biologist will tell you that it is impossible to make a clear-cut divide between these).
 This blog post is about your personal actions, rather than delving into an ideal society.

 Because while the average number of children by men and women is the same (it has to be), the variance isn’t.
 It promotes a lot of risk-taking activity in men, both their boon and doom (and the rest of society’s), see:

 - Is There Anything Good About Men? by Roy F. Baumeister

-It happens at a very physiological level, see:
+It happens also at a very physiological level, see: